3D-GRAND: A Million-Scale Dataset for 3D-LLMs with Better Grounding and Less Hallucination

 \mypar{Metrics.} For the ScanRefer benchmark, we use the official evaluation metrics, including Accuracy@0.25IoU and Accuracy@0.5IoU.
 For the 3D-POPE benchmark, we report accuracy, precision, recall, F1 score, and ``Yes'' rate under the three sampling strategies described in Section \ref{sec:evaluation}.

-\mypar{Implementation Details.} The 3D-GRAND model is LoRA-finetuned \cite{hu2022lora} based off Llama-2.
-We use DeepSpeed ZeRO-2 \cite{Rasley2020DeepSpeedSO} and FlashAttention \cite{dao2023flashattention2} to save GPU memory and speed up training.
+\mypar{Implementation Details.} The 3D-GRAND model is LoRA-finetuned \citep{hu2022lora} Llama-2.
+We use DeepSpeed ZeRO-2 \citep{Rasley2020DeepSpeedSO} and FlashAttention \citep{dao2023flashattention2} to save GPU memory and speed up training.
 The model is trained in BF16 precision on 12 NVIDIA A40 GPUs with a combined batch size of 96 and a learning rate of 2e-4.
-We use the AdamW \cite{loshchilov2019decoupled} optimizer with a weight decay of 0.01 and a cosine learning rate scheduler.
-We train the mode for 10k steps, which takes approximately 48 hours.
+We use AdamW \citep{loshchilov2019decoupled} with a weight decay of 0.01 and a cosine learning rate scheduler.
+We train the model for 10k steps, which takes ${\approx}$48 hours.